raccoondude/SigntoText/README.md

 # NOT UPDATED

-Plz note this repo is curretly a ref,
+Please note this repo is curretly a refernce point,

 The API itself is far from finish, currently their are only the key compontents (training, testing, ect)